Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 There's nothing else you really have to do.
 Most of this guide is just setup for those 4 steps.

 ###### For those familiar with memory editing: Step 2 does nothing but write `0xFFA8` at `02000146` (talk to neighbor, tell injured man he'll live, trigger only the last boulder).
 Step 3 just writes `0xFF` at `02000040` (in Tret, stand on 0200053C with defense values of 53, 55, 56, and 57, shifting a player each time).
-You can skip to [Getting to the ACE Tile](#getting-to-the-ace-tile) so long as you edit the names and flags from steps 1-3 before activating ACE.
+You can skip to [Getting to the ACE Tile](#getting-to-the-ace-tile) so long as you edit in the names (ASCII) and flags from steps 1-3 before activating ACE.
 Step 4 is just: open menu on 0200846C, then step on the nearest leaf after clearing Isaac's inventory.

 ## The Route
 ![path](gs1_ace_images/ace_setup.png)